vechain/VIPs/README.md

 Here we define the following VIP categories:

-+ **Core**: VIPs that focus on describing improvements on the VechainThor protocol (e.g., the consensus algorithm, transaction model, account model, runtime and etc.)  which may result in a consensus fork.
++ **Core**: VIPs that focus on describing improvements on the VechainThor protocol (e.g., the consensus algorithm, transaction model, account model, runtime, etc.)  which may result in a consensus fork.
 Typically, they require broad agreement and coordination among the vechain community.

 + **Interface**: VIPs that concentrate on improving client API specifications and standards.
 They aim to improve interoperability and consistency in client implementations.